About Google Ads Audience insights

 Frequently asked questionsHow should I interpret the comparative percentages?

 Comparative percentages can help you decide where to focus your targeting.
-Let's say you want to target people similar to those that make up your "All visitors" list and you see that 22.5% of "All visitors” are currently in the market for bicycles compared to 6.48% in the United States.
+Let's say that you want to target people similar to those that make up your 'All visitors' list and you see that 22.5% of 'All visitors' are currently in the market for bicycles compared to 6.48% in the United States.
 This means that the people in your list are more likely to be in the market for bicycles than the overall US population and adding additional target for bicycles may increase your results.

 The Audience insights report will identify which audience segments share similarities to the people on the remarketing list.
 In some cases, the name of the segments may be surprising and provide a new insight to your business.

 - Web remarketing lists (Google Analytics and Google Ads tag)

 - Customer Match lists